What is a rule?

 #Definition of a rule

-A rule is a set of actions and conditions that allows you to automatise data enrichment.
-For instance, using rules you can automatically:
+A rule is a set of actions and conditions that allows you to automatize data enrichment.
+For instance, rules allow you to automatically:

 - fill in attributes

 - set a default value to an empty attribute

 - assign values to new products